michaelmassoni/obsidian-soc-toolkit/README.md

-# IP Reputation Analysis Tool for Obsidian
+# SOC Toolkit for Obsidian

-An Obsidian plugin that scans your note for public IP addresses and checks their reputation using VirusTotal and AbuseIPDB APIs.
+An Obsidian plugin that provides a collection of tools for SOC analysts and cybersecurity professionals.
+Currently includes IP reputation analysis using VirusTotal and AbuseIPDB APIs, with more features planned.

 ## Features

+- **IP Reputation Analysis**
   - Scans notes for both IPv4 and IPv6 addresses
   - Checks IP reputation using VirusTotal and AbuseIPDB APIs
   - Caches results to minimize API calls
   - Customisable output format for both APIs
   - Example output preview
+  - Right-click context menu for quick IP checks
+  - Command palette support for checking highlighted IPs

 ## Installation

 1. Download the latest release from the releases page
-2. Create a new folder in your Obsidian vault's `.obsidian/plugins` folder titled "ip-reputation"
+2. Create a new folder in your Obsidian vault's `.obsidian/plugins` folder titled "soc-toolkit"
-2. Move the downloaded files into this folder
+3. Move the downloaded files into this folder
-3. Enable the plugin in Obsidian settings
+4. Enable the plugin in Obsidian settings

 This plugin has been submitted for the Obsidian Community Plugins list, once approved this will be streamlined and automatic updates will be available!